 New and Ongoing Monitoring and Diagnostic Efforts in HEP

-PingER and the now discontinued IEPM-BW are excellent systems for monitoring the general health and capability of the existing networks used worldwide in HEP.
-However, we need additional end-to-end tools to provide individuals with the capability to quantify their network connectivity along specific paths in the network and also easier to use top level navigation/drill-down tools.
-The former are needed both to ascertain the user's current network capability as well as to identify limitations which may be impeding the user’s ultimate (expected) network performance.
-The latter are needed to simplify finding the relevant data.
+PingER is an excellent system for monitoring the general health and capability of the existing networks used worldwide in HEP.
+However, we need additional end-to-end tools to provide individuals with the capability to quantify their network connectivity along specific paths in the network, quickly isolate and diagnose network issues and inform developing tools and applications that need network information to be optimize their takss..
+These are needed both to ascertain the user's current network capability as well as to identify limitations which may be impeding the user’s ultimate (expected) network performance.
 The perfSONAR project has grown to fill this need and we will show later how it is being leveraged to address the needs of the LHC community.